jofreb/mlops_project/reports/README.md

 > Answer:

 In our project, we used requirements.txt to manage the dependencies.
 It is a text file which contains a list of all the packages that we have been using for doing the project.
 This file was generated automatically thanks to a package called *pipreqs*.
+Therefore, if a new member joins our team, the first needed step is to clone the repository and check the requirements.txt file.
+We also recommend to create a virtual environment to isolate dependencies.
+Afterwards, the new member should activate this new created environment and install all the dependencies using `pip install -r requirements.txt`.
+Thanks to this process, the new member's environment will mirror the project's dependencies.

 ### Question 5